wso2/docs-is/en/docs/develop/deploying-the-sample-app.md

     `          /etc/hosts         ` entry in your machine to reflect this.
-    Note that `          localhost         ` is used in this documentation as an example, but you must modify this when configuring these authenticators or connectors with this sample application.
+    Note that `          localhost         ` is used in this documentation as an example, but you must modify this when configuring the authenticators or connectors with this sample application.

 ##Deploying travelocity webapp